nexo-tech/nexo-tech.github.io/content/posts/building-your-own-https-tunnel/index.md

 - **Hijack** incoming HTTP connections to stream them directly without re-encoding.
 - **Single binary** Go server and client; easy to compile and deploy.

-The entire tunnel lives inside a WebSocket, allowing it to survive NAT, firewalls, and awkward corporate Wi-Fi without extra networking magic.
+WebSocket tunneling avoids the need for raw TCP passthrough, surviving corporate firewalls and Wi-Fi restrictions.

 ## Setup Guide

 ### Prerequisites

+You will need:

 - a domain name (`example.com`)
-- VM — could be a free-tier VM from AWS.
-Etc. I use a [free Oracle VM](https://nexo.sh/posts/setup-oracle-vm/) because it has more generous spects
+- VM — could be a free-tier VM such as AWS Free Tier, Oracle Cloud Free Tier, or similar.
+I use a [free Oracle VM](https://nexo.sh/posts/setup-oracle-vm/) because it has more generous specs.
 - go (to build the app)

 ### Server and application setup